Why Does Sustainable Fashion Cost More?

 I hope this inspires you to begin asking yourself not only WHY but HOW certain goods cost so little.
 I can assure you that even when an article of clothing is inexpensive to purchase there is most definitely still a cost involved.
 It’s our responsibility to consider the human and environmental cost of fast fashion and decide if we are willing to accept that price.

 So here we go!

 The materials cost more.

-Sustainable materials like hemp, Tencel, bamboo, and organic cotton simply cost more at this time as do natural, non-toxic dyes typically used in the sustainable fashion realm.
+Sustainable materials like hemp, Tencel, bamboo, and organic cotton simply cost more as do natural, non-toxic dyes typically used in the sustainable fashion realm.
 The good news?
 These materials will maintain their quality far longer than cheap, synthetic materials and lend themselves better to being repaired.
+If you measure the price per wear of a well-made garment that you have worn for years, you'll quickly see that they cost less over time than fast fashion pieces you wear just once or twice.
 You can also rest assured that you are not covering your body in toxin-laden chemicals when you purchase garments dyed with eco-friendly pigments.

 It costs more to pay farmers and garment workers living wages.

 Clothing costs more to produce than it ever has in human history yet we now spend less on clothing as a percentage of our household income than ever before.
 How?
 Close to 97% of the clothing sold in the United States is outsourced and produced in developing countries where garment factories and supply chain production provide much needed job opportunities.
 While this sounds positive, these vulnerable populations are specifically targeted to gain the cheapest labor possible.
 Rather than risking the loss of business from large corporations, garment factories are forced to accept contracts under fair market value to gain business and jobs.

 Globally, the majority of garment workers don’t earn enough money to live - even working 80 hours a week.